benjaminwp18/mqtt_ros_bridge/README.md

 A ROS2 package for bridging between MQTT and ROS networks

 ## Installation
-### Operating System
+### Operating System and ROS2
-ROS2 is pretty tightly coupled to Ubuntu versions. `mqtt_ros_bridge` supports ROS2 Iron Irwini and Humble Hawksbill.
-Pick a [version](https://docs.ros.org/en/rolling/Releases.html) that works with your OS.
+ROS2 is pretty tightly coupled to Ubuntu versions. `mqtt_ros_bridge` supports ROS2 Iron Irwini.
+Use [this guide](https://docs.ros.org/en/iron/Installation.html) to pick an OS and install Iron.

 ### MQTT
 Install an MQTT broker like [Mosquitto](https://mosquitto.org/).